MikeHeiber/Ising_OPV/README.md

 -  end-to-end_path_data1.txt and end-to-end_path_data2.txt -- These text files will be created when tortuosity calculation is enabled and will contain the lengths of the shortest end-to-end paths through each domain type.
 - interfacial_distance_histograms.txt -- This text file will be created when interfacial distance histogram calculation is enabled and will contain histogram data for each domain type.
 - morphology_#_compressed.txt -- This text file will be created for each morphology generated in the est and stores the data for that morphology.
--  tortuostiy_histograms.txt -- This text file will be created when tortuosity calculation is enabled and contain the overall tortuosity histogram data for each domain type.
+-  tortuosity_histograms.txt -- This text file will be created when tortuosity calculation is enabled and contain the overall tortuosity histogram data for each domain type.

 #### Data Analysis

 For [Igor Pro](https://www.wavemetrics.com/) users, I am developing an open-source procedures package for loading, analyzing, and plotting data from Ising_OPV called [Ising_OPV_Analysis](https://github.com/MikeHeiber/Ising_OPV_Analysis).
 This is a good starting point for managing the data generated by Ising_OPV, and the Igor Pro scripting environment provides a nice playground where users can perform more advanced data analysis as needed.

+#### Software API

+Public API documentation for the Ising_OPV package can be viewed [here](https://mikeheiber.github.io/Ising_OPV/).

 ## Citing this Work

-If you find Ising_OPV to be helpful for your research, please cite the orignal study:
+If you find Ising_OPV to be helpful for your research, please cite the original study:
 [M. C. Heiber and A. Dhinojwala, Phys.
 Rev. Appl. **2**, 014008 (2014).](http://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.2.014008) [[ResearchGate]](https://www.researchgate.net/publication/264419218_Efficient_Generation_of_Model_Bulk_Heterojunction_Morphologies_for_Organic_Photovoltaic_Device_Modeling)

 If your work involves investigating the effects of morphological tortuosity, please also cite the study that introduced the tortuosity features: